 Chemicals in broccoli might have cancer-preventing and antioxidant effects.

-- Preventing breast cancer.
+- Breast cancer.
 There is some evidence that eating broccoli might modestly reduce younger women’s risk of getting breast cancer.
 However, eating broccoli does not seem to help prevent breast cancer in older (postmenopausal) women.

-- Preventing cancer of the colon and rectum.
+- Cancer of the colon and rectum.
 Some research suggests that eating broccoli might help prevent colorectal cancer.

-- Preventing stomach cancer.
+- Stomach cancer.
 Some research suggests that eating broccoli might help to prevent stomach cancer.